 Waimea Canyon Drive, Kauai, Hawaii

-Waimea Canyon is often referred as ‘Grand Canyon of the Pacific’ and though it’s much smaller than ‘the’ Grand Canyon, it’s more green and full of waterfalls.
+Waimea Canyon is often referred as ‘Grand Canyon of the Pacific’.
+Though it’s much smaller than ‘the’ Grand Canyon, it’s more green and full of waterfalls.

 Estimated time: about half a day (just driving and enjoying the vista points along the way – if you plan to hike, it will be more depending on the chosen hike)